KenOafallasDLSU/CCAPDEV-Phase-2/README.md

 - all routes and navigation between views
 - retrieval of all dynamic data from online MongoDB database
 - basic user authentication, access control and session data
+- data exchange of seat selection and checkout via db

 Limitations:
-- database was populated manually and artificially, not checked for logic
+- database was populated manually and artificially, not checked for logic (apart from between seat selection and checkout)
 - business logic not fully implemented i.e. checkout and add screening do not update database yet
 - local build only
 - MVC not fully implemented